 CTE 865 Evaluation in Technical Education.
-(3) A. Strategies and methods for evaluation in technical education; identification and analysis of context, input, process, and outcomes; preparations, use and analysis of measuring instruments.
-CTE 888 Occupational Information.
-(3) A. Occupational information associated with careers to include: types of work performed, qualifications and preparation required, the type of organizations where employment is available, work conditions, annual earnings, and employment outlook.
+(3) A. Strategies and methods for evaluation in technical education; identification and analysis of context, input, process, and outcomes; preparations, use and analysis of measuring instruments preparation required, the type of organizations where employment is available, work conditions, annual earnings, and employment outlook.